LouisIV/toss-up/DEPLOYMENT.md

-# Vercel Deployment Guide
+# Vercel + Neon Deployment Guide

-This guide will help you deploy your Toss-Up tournament application to Vercel.
+This guide will help you deploy your Toss-Up tournament application to Vercel with Neon Database.

 ## Prerequisites

 1. A Vercel account (sign up at [vercel.com](https://vercel.com))
+2. A Neon account (sign up at [neon.tech](https://neon.tech))
-2. Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)
+3. Your project pushed to a Git repository (GitHub, GitLab, or Bitbucket)

 ## Step 1: Prepare Your Repository